zalun/school-plan-app/Tutorial_scrapbook.md

 2. Work offline
 3. Work on many platforms

-## Prerrequisites
+## Prerequisites

-Some HTML5 knowledge.
+You just need to have some HTML5 knowledge.

-> Please read https://github.com/zalun/school-plan-app/blob/master/README.md for instructions how to load any stage.
+> Please read <A href="https://github.com/zalun/school-plan-app/blob/master/README.md">instructions</a> how to load any stage in this tutorial.
-> For detailed Cordova instructions please read  http://cordova.apache.org/docs/en/edge/index.html
+>
+> Detailed <a href="http://cordova.apache.org/docs/en/edge/index.html">Cordova documentation</a> is always a good thing to read.

 ## Preparation

 In this tutorial we will use Cordova which is a NodeJS project.
 You should have it installed before Stage 1.
 First <a href="https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager">install NodeJS</a>.
 Then install Cordova globally using ```npm``` package manager.
-On my systems (ubuntu or OSX):
+On my systems (Ubuntu or OSX):

-    sudo npm install cordova -g
+    npm install -g cordova

 You also need to have <a href="https://www.mozilla.org/en-US/firefox/new/">latest Firefox</a> installed.

+To install Brick we will need also Bower

+    npm install -g bower

+Copy the HTML code of the school plans to a separate file.

 ## Stage 1

-### Requirement
+### Goal

-1. Display the school plans in plain HTML
+Display the school plans in plain HTML

 ### Realization